 What frequently becomes evident is that your leadership team has never really congealed as a “team.”
 Instead, you have a leadership “group” of stellar individual performers and functional managers who exhibit an array of bad behaviors – from passive aggressive ways of not addressing issues to working around each other instead of with each other – to venting frustration openly with each other.

 In my work with such teams, I’ve found little evidence of mal intent.
 In fact, intentions are almost universally positive.
 What I’ve discovered are five key obstacles to leadership team effectiveness that can be skillfully addressed in ways that support the group in its transformation into a high-functioning team.
+These include:

 - Functional Team Primacy – the predisposition each leader has to operate from the perspective his first priority is to represent the functional point of view, rather than to think from an overall leadership team perspective.